 As they say, history does not repeat itself, but it rhymes.

-As a result, we're witnessing an emerging discussion, businesses and services dedicated to, and communities forming around Web3 identities.
-A fascinating realization that obtaining a clear title to individual digital identity marks a turning point as we evolve into the inevitable Metaverse.
+As a result, we're witnessing an emerging discussion, businesses and services dedicated to, and communities forming around verifiable identities.
+A fascinating realization that obtaining a clear title to individual digital identity marks a turning point as we evolve into the inevitable extended reality.

-A deep and extensive topic previously only debated in the far corners of Web3, and among Self-Sovereign Identity (SSI) experts for decades, the emergence of "Decentralized Society" seems to have sparked greater interest in the topic of Web3 identity.
+A deep and extensive topic previously only debated in the far corners of the web, and among Self-Sovereign Identity (SSI) experts for decades, the emergence of "Decentralized Society" seems to have sparked greater interest in the topic of decentralized identity.

-Are we entering the golden era of Web3 identity?
+Are we entering the golden era of identity?

 Prior to the recent publication of Decentralized Society: Finding Web3's Soul there has been little discussion, yet continuous development, of W3C Decentralized Identifiers, verifiable credentials, and more recently the use of NFTs for identity attributes.